sanderploegsma/kubectl-snap/README.md

 ## About

-`kubectl-snap` is a plugin for `kubectl` that deletes half of the pods in your Kubernetes cluster.
+`kubectl-snap` is a plugin for `kubectl` that deletes half of the pods in your Kubernetes cluster or namespace.
 Inspired by https://github.com/honk-ci/kubectl-snap, but rewritten in Go.

 ## Usage